Amokric/Norovirus-spec/design/high_structure.md

 ### The Model Process

 The process of this model will follow a daily route to evalute the chances of exposure for the students.
+At the end of each day we update the status of our students health status, which is then checked again at the beginning of the next day, if our student is symptomatic, then they are sent back home and the other students proceed with their day evaluation.

 ![diagramFlowChat](https://user-images.githubusercontent.com/33029552/88933839-cec24200-d277-11ea-9def-c36845917ec3.jpg)